What was the Income Tax return deadline for 2021?

 In order to file your income tax return, you need to gather the following documents:

-- Business receipts – to back up your business expenses
+- Business receipts – to back up your transactions and claim tax-deductible expenses.
+Check our post on tax-deductible expenses in Ireland for more information.

 - Sales invoices

 - Bank statements

 This process is called bookkeeping and it’s important that it’s done correctly so you pay the correct amount of tax at the end of the year.
 By keeping proper books and records, you can be confident that you’re minimising your tax bill as much as you can (check out our guide on how to minimise tax liability as well).